skilesare/art_and_democratic_hypercatallaxy/hyper_capitalism/state_accounts.md

 ###  State Accounts

-There are two type of state accounts:
+There are three type of state accounts:

 1. Issuing Accounts
 2. Domain Accounts